-- You will be asked questions about how you are doing.
-The questions will be about things like feeling anxious, depressed, distressed or upset.
-This series of questions will take about 10 minutes to answer. - You will be asked questions about how you and your baby are doing together.
-This series of questions will take about 5 minutes. - You will be asked questions about how your baby is feeding, and about any urgent care/emergency room visits or hospitalizations after your baby is home.
-This series of questions will take about 5 minutes. - You will be asked to bring your baby in so a medical professional can: - ✓ Check your baby's size and weight - ✓ Complete a series of play-based tests that allow medical professional to determine how well your child is developing compared to other babies his/her age. - ✓ Ask questions in-person about your child's feelings and behaviors.
+- You will be asked to provide contact information. - You will be asked to answer questionnaires about how your baby is feeding and about any urgent care/emergency room visits or hospitalization that happened after your baby was sent home. - You will be asked to bring your baby in so a medical professional can: - ✓ Check your baby's size and weight - ✓ Complete a series of play-based tests that allow medical professional to determine how well your child is developing compared to other babies his/her age. - ✓ Ask questions in-person about your child's feelings and behaviors.
 This series of question will take about 10 minutes.